Accelerated Gradient Tracking over Time-varying Graphs for Decentralized Optimization: Proofs of Theorems

-Following the same proof framework over the static graph, our next step is to bound the weighted summation of $\|\Pi\y^k\|^2$.
-However, the details are more complex.
+Following the same proof framework over static graphs, our next step is to bound the weighted cumulative consensus errors.
+However, the details are much more complex.
 The proof of Lemma \ref{lemma6} provides some insights.

 \begin{lemma} Suppose that Assumptions \ref{assumption_f} and \ref{assumption_w_tv} hold with $\mu=0$.
 Let the sequence $\{\theta_k\}_{k=0}^{T\gamma}$ satisfy $\frac{1-\theta_k}{\theta_k^2}=\frac{1}{\theta_{k-1}^2}$ with $\theta_0=1$, let $\alpha\leq\frac{(1-\sigma_{\gamma})^3}{3385L\gamma^3\sqrt{1+\frac{1}{\tau}}}$.
 Then for algorithm (\ref{alg-tv-s1})-(\ref{alg-tv-s4}), we have